kalmuthu/SONIC/Core file manager.md

 1. Core files are usually generated when process terminates unexpectedly.
 Typical conditions are access violations, termination signals (except SIGKILL), etc.,

-3. It should also be noted that processes might handle some signals, and may not generate core.
-We need to look at these in SONiC and make sure core files are generated for appropriate signals.

-4. Ulimit configuration might prevent generation of core due to size configurations.
+2. Ulimit configuration might prevent generation of core due to size configurations.
 We need to ensure this is not the case.

-5. Service restart functions - will not generate the core dump as it handle the graceful stop and start.
+3. Service restart functions - will not generate the core dump as it handle the graceful stop and start.
 This includes docker service restart as well.

 # systemd-coredump